HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-lls-single-connector.md

 Note that it may take a 5-10 minutes for the workstation to show up in the **Select Remote Workstations** drop-down box.

 ### 8. Starting a PCoIP Session
-Once the workstations have been added by CAS Manager and assigned to Active Directory users, a user can connect through the PCoIP client using the public IP of the Cloud Access Connector.
+Once the workstations have been added by Anyware Manager and assigned to Active Directory users, a user can connect through the PCoIP client using the public IP of the Cloud Access Connector.

 1. Open the Teradici PCoIP Client and click on **NEW CONNECTION**.
 2. Enter the public IP address of the Cloud Access Connector (CAC) virtual machine and enter a name for this connection.